LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/Overview.md

 * [Dynamic Routing](maven-ai-powered-routing-overview.html)
 * [Recommendation API](maven-askmaven-overview.html)

-### Maven Workspace
+### Conversation Orchestrator

-The Maven Workspace is a self-service, low-code/no-code experience for brands to enable or tune Maven capabilities and features.
+The Conversation Orchestrator is a self-service, low-code/no-code experience for brands to enable or tune Maven capabilities and features.
 With Maven brands can:

 1. Setup **Maven Assist** recommended actions to increase agent productivity by suggesting bots or knowledgebase articles based on customer’s intents.
 2. Manage and use the **Maven Context Warehouse**, a repository for brand, session, or customer attributes, including the ability to connect to external data sources (CRM using a FaaS), and use these attributes throughout the customer’s conversation journey or in routing policies.
 3. Author **Dynamic Routing** policies based on attributes (intent, content, session, or AI based inferences) to route to the right human or bot - unlocking highly personalized consumer journeys.
-4. Access developer features such as **Recommendation API** for next action or **Context Session Store** to customize and integrate Maven AI orchestration into their decision processes.
+4. Access developer features such as **Recommendation API** for next action or **Context Session Store** to customize and integrate Conversation Orchestrator into their decision processes.

 <img class="fancyimage" width="750" src="img/maven/maven-workspace.png">